mjul/rust-metaprogramming-lab/README.md

 ### `metaprogramming_lab`
 This crate contains examples of how to use the meta-model.

+It declares a meta-model, uses the code generator to emit it and then provides a GUI (using FLTK) that automatically displays records defined and documented in the meta-model.

 ## Syn Library
 The Syn library parses Rust TokenStreams into an AST.